TrueWinter/serverMon/README.md

 By default, data from the past 24 hours is shown.
 The amount of data shown can be changed using the form above the graph.
 Please note that the chart points are hidden if three or more days of data is shown.

+Group monitors can also be hidden by default in the monitors page by enabling the `config.additional.enableGroupHiding` setting.
+Doing so will require you to click on a chevron to see monitor statuses for groups.
+This is useful when a large number of monitors are configured.

 An API is also available:

 - `{servermon_domain}/api/ping/{internal-id}` will return the ping data for the past 24 hours as well as the current status